Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Can I Bring Drinks Onboard?

-You are welcome to bring alcoholic or non-alcoholic drinks on the Destin Water Taxi to enjoy on your boat ride as long as they are not in glass.
-This is especially nice if you have a long ride ahead of you.
+Yes.
+You’re welcome to bring alcoholic or non-alcoholic drinks on the Destin Water Taxi as long as they are not in glass containers.

 Can I Watch Fireworks from the Water Taxi?

-The fireworks cruise is the only time you will see the Water Taxi boats in the East Pass because the normal route is all inside the harbor (see the map above for the east pass vs the harbor area).
+The fireworks trip is also the main time you’ll see the water taxi boats out in the East Pass, since their normal route is inside the harbor (see the map above for the East Pass vs. the harbor area).

 Fireworks exploding over Destin Harbor from Harborwalk Village